Mexico national team: El Tri still can be class of Concacaf with performances like narrow semifinal win over Haiti | Goal.com

 Now that he's fit, Rodolfo Pizarro feels like he's just a breakthrough away from dishing out several assists.
 Even Uriel Antuna has flashed his talent at the tournament.
 Haiti also has good players.
 They have a style of play.
 They have an idea of what they want to do.

+"It’s really good.
+Honestly, it makes me really happy for them.
+They gave everyone a big surprise in the tournament.
+They deserve our respect," defender Diego Reyes said after the game.
+"We hope the level keeps growing for the tournament and Concacaf also improve their level."

-The players on the field have done that, and even if it has led to torturous, stressful moments for fans in the stands and watching at home, they now have the country just one game away from lifting the trophy in Chicago.
+The players on the field have always had that level of respect for other teams, and even if it has led to torturous, stressful moments for fans in the stands and watching at home, they now have the country just one game away from lifting the trophy in Chicago.